-Poor hygiene practices and lack of access to handwashing facilities continue to threaten the health of many communities.
+Lack of access to handwashing facilities continues to threaten the health of many communities.
 A total of 748 million people remain without access to improved water supply, and there is evidence that even some improved water sources are sometimes contaminated.
 Access to facilities and services is inequitable: serious disparities exist, by wealth, gender, ethnicity, and geographic location.
-Water is life except when it becomes contaminated.
-Polluted water acts as a vessel for diseases such as cholera, malaria, trachoma, and parasites.
-In East Africa, long and dangerous treks to find clean water cause strain on communities.

-Edu Child Foundation Uganda, therefore, hopes to be at the forefront in the fight against communicable diseases by supporting expanded access to comprehensive prevention, care, treatment, and support services for children, women, and families affected, with a special focus on communities with a high burden of disease and/or low coverage.
-ECFU engages its activities in close partnership with governments, local organizations, communities, and other stakeholders, developing and implementing sustainable, replicable, facility- and community-based approaches that can be taken to scale.
-Our HIV & AIDS Strategy for 2019 – 2022 focuses on three programmatic priorities;
+ECFUG, is at the forefront in the fight against communicable diseases by supporting expanded access to comprehensive prevention, care, treatment, and support services for children, women, and underprivileged families in Nebbi District (Uganda), with a special focus on communities with a high burden of disease and/or low coverage.

 Edu Child Foundation Uganda also implements community medical camp activities in partnership with Essential Medical Outreach & Treatment Rescue (EMOTER); a local Ugandan Medical Group consisting of a team consists of Medical Professionals, including Doctors, Physicians, Medical Lab Technologists, Nurses, Pharmacists plus support Records assistants, and Other Health Workers; who are committed to providing mobile medical services for communities in hard-to-reach/remote places in the country.
 Since March 2020, ECFUG has continued to organize and Medical camps for the greater Nebbi community and has since served over 20,000 people.
 Through the BHC Program, ECFUG is committed to serving rural communities that are most in need, due to the long distance they have to journey to get medical services.
 Our medical teams provide free medical consultations, immunization services, basic laboratory tests, prevention services, and medication to encourage healthy living and ensure the longevity of life for those we serve.

 Under our effort to build healthy communities, ECFUG regularly organizes community service days, a day set aside to clean homes and other dwelling spaces as a way of promoting good sanitation and hygiene.
-Through community service, we involve our staff, our sponsored children along with their parents/guardians, and stakeholders of communities to be served in which we spend the day engaged in general cleanliness of the entire spaces identified – clearing bushy compound, removing trashes, plus sweeping and mopping the spaces, wherever applicable.
+Participants in the community service initiative include our staff, our sponsored children along with their parents/guardians, and stakeholders of the communities, who come together to spend the day engaged in general cleanliness of the entire spaces identified – clearing bushy compound, removing trashes, plus sweeping and mopping the spaces, wherever applicable.

-Through the WASH program, we try to engage our beneficiaries and communities we serve in the practice of healthy living habits.
+Through this program, we try to engage our beneficiaries and communities served in the practice of healthy living habits.
 The community service act alone has over the years instilled a strong belief in our beneficiaries that, they too have something to offer – using their time and energy towards positively building their communities.
 It is always one of our best ways to end the month.